vanilla/garden-container/README.md

 ## Configuring the Container with Rules

-You can override the behaviour of any class's instantiation using **rules**.
+You can override the behaviour of any class's instantiation using rules.
 To configure a rule for a class you use the `rule()` method to select the rule and then any of the various rule getters and setters.

 ### Namespaces